douglasjunior/electron-webpack-react-boilerplate/README.md

 $ npm run make:windows
 ```

-_For a complete list of *Electron Forge* options and requeriments, visit the [official docs](https://github.com/electron-userland/electron-forge#usage)._
+_For a complete list of *Electron Forge* options and requirements, visit the [official docs](https://github.com/electron-userland/electron-forge#usage)._

 ## License